 It was a week before Christmas and Kisa was sitting in the window of the pet shop.
 He looked over at the clock on the wall and saw that it was just about time.
-The ebony neko moved out a bit from the edge of the window where he normally sat and scooted just far enough into the open so he could have a clear view of the Marimo bookstore across the street.
+The ebony neko moved out a bit from the edge where he normally sat, scooting just far enough into the open so he could have a clear view of the Marimo bookstore across the street.

-Right on time the tall youth with the thick cinnamon mane and the sparkling smile hurried up the busy street and into the store.
+Right on time the tall youth with the thick, auburn mane and the sparkling smile hurried up the busy street and into the store.
 Kisa's black ears flickered and his lithe tail twitched with yearning.
 He'd been watching the Marimo clerk for two weeks now, ever since he'd been placed at the pet shop for adoption as part of a program with the Hybrid Humane society.

-For several minutes Kisa watched the beautiful youth through the window.
-The man had changed into his work uniform and had taken his station in the section of the bookstore where he worked.
-Kisa's ears flattened as he observed the usual gaggle of young women begin to show up.
-Whatever genre the man was in charge of, it seemed to have a significant appeal with the ladies.
+For several minutes, he watched the beautiful youth through the window.
+The man had changed into his work uniform and taken his station in his section of the bookstore.
+Kisa's ears flattened as he observed the usual gaggle of young women begin to show up: whatever genre the man was in charge of, it seemed to have a significant appeal with the ladies.

-Kisa sighed and blushed, or maybe it was just him.
-The neko had never seen anyone so handsome or so sparkly.
-Just looking at the clerk filled the hybrid with want.
-Kisa cursed his uke tom nature; this was what landed him here in the blasted pet store to start with.
+He had never seen anyone so handsome or so sparkly; just looking at the clerk filled him with want.
+Kisa cursed his uke tom nature; it was what landed him here in the pet store to start with.
 His lean tail twirled peevishly.

-The hybrid had run away from his first owner just a few days after the man had taken him from the breeders.
-Since then he'd been a truly successful feral (well, until recently).
+He had run away from his first owner just a few days after the man had taken him from the breeders.
+Since then, he'd been a truly successful feral (until he'd been caught, at least).
 He'd gotten forged papers, put himself through school, and had even held a decent job in a publishing house for a time.
 Throughout this Kisa had been through literally dozens of male owners, none of them lasting more than a few weeks at the most.

-Since it was illegal to rent property to a neko, unless he or she was emancipated, Kisa had developed a strategy for shelter.
+Since it was illegal to rent property to a neko, unless he or she was emancipated, so over the years Kisa had developed a strategy for shelter.
 He would see some handsome guy (he'd had always been a sucker for male beauty) and play the sad stray kit-teen.
-This ploy had worked beautifully for him for years.
-Kisa.
-He was now really almost thirty but still looked so much like a kitten, eager and often slightly perverted men snatched him up quickly.
-(Not that he minded the perversion; it actually quite appealed to him.)
+This ploy had worked beautifully for him, helped by the fact that though he was now almost thirty, he still looked so much like a kitten, eager and often slightly perverted men snatched him up quickly.

 The mistake had cost him everything.

 He had been immediately thrown into the pound, lost his job, and his history had been gradually pried from him by the authorities.
-He had been labeled incorrigible: a "fuck feral."
-Now he had "flight risk" and his real age stamped on the papers that hung outside his cage.
-Provided with this information of course no one wanted to take him home.
+He had been labeled incorrigible: a "fuck feral," and now had "flight risk" and his real age stamped on the papers that hung outside his cage.
+Provided with this information, of course, no one wanted to take him home.

-His heart started thudding even harder when a noise across from him indicated the other neko he was sharing the front window holding pen with was waking up from his nap.
+It started thudding even harder when a noise across from him indicated the other neko he was sharing the front window holding pen with was waking up from his nap.
 Kisa pressed himself into the shadows.
-His licorice-whip tail curled round his bent knees and he tried to be as still as possible because in truth the other neko terrified him.
+His licorice-whip tail curled round his bent knees and he tried to be as still as possible because the other neko terrified him.

 Yokozawa awoke with a growl.
-He stretched out his long lean body and before his cool gray eyes had even fully blinked themselves awake his thick black tail was already switching in irritation.
+He stretched out his long, lean body and before his gray eyes had even fully blinked themselves awake, his thick, black tail was already switching in irritation.
 The big tom pulled himself up into a seated position.
-Ears flat, the black neko immediately turned his back to the large plate glass window to avoid the glances of the people passing by outside on the sidewalk.
+Ears flat, he immediately turned his back to the large, plate-glass window to avoid the glances of the people passing by outside on the sidewalk.

-When he was college age, Yokozawa had feigned "stray" and attached himself to a human male named Takano who'd been about his same age.
-Though, at the time, it really was the human who'd been acting like the stray.
+When he was college age, he had feigned "stray" and attached himself to a human male named Takano who'd been about his same age.
+Though, at the time, it really was Takano who'd been acting like the stray.

 Yokozawa had fallen deeply in love with the man.
-In the years he was with Takano he'd done everything that nekos were told were their duties (an indoctrination beginning in earliest kittenhood).
-The big male, when he wasn't at his breeders, had cooked and cleaned and looked after the man he'd "adopted."
+In the years he was with Takano, he'd done everything that nekos were told were their duties (an indoctrination beginning in earliest kittenhood).
+When he wasn't in classes or at his breeders, Yokozawa cooked and cleaned and looked after the man he'd "adopted."
 He'd even offered Takano his body more than once, trying to bring his unofficial owner relief.

 Despite all this, Takano had never made any move to formally own him.
-Not even after.
-Yokozawa had helped Takano get a job in the very company he'd gotten employed with himself after graduating from college.
+Not even after he'd helped Takano get a job in the very company he'd gotten employed with himself after graduating from college.

 "Yokozawa-chan," the pet shop owner, Sato, called from across the store.
 "Turn around.
-You're never going to get adopted if you don't let people see you," she chided.
+You're never going to get adopted if you don't let people see you."

 "Stupid woman," Yokozawa muttered to himself.
 His thick plumed tail took on a furious swish.
-He turned around obediently, though slow enough that Sato would know he was displeased if she was watching.
+However, he turned around obediently, though slow enough that Sato, if she was watching, would know he was displeased.

-Once he was repositioned, Yokozawa returned to his bitter musings.
+Once he was repositioned, he returned to his bitter thoughts.

-All this pain had only multiplied when his owners finally relinquished him.
-Now, Yokozawa would see Takano each time the human made his rounds.
-Takano, because of their past, always made a point to stop by and visit him as he was searching.
-Takano had apologized numerous times.
-He'd told Yokozawa he was sorry, but despite all the things the big cat had done to try and please him, he just wasn't the pet he loved.
+When Yokozawa's owners finally relinquished him, all this pain had only multiplied.
+Now, he saw Takano each time the man made his weeklyrounds.
+Takano, because of their past, always made a point to stop by and visit him in his searching.
+Though he had apologized numerous times, Takano had told Yokozawa, despite all the things the big cat had done to try and please him, he just wasn't the pet he loved.

 Yokozawa frowned at these thoughts.
 He grimaced in an attempt to hide the fact he really felt like weeping.

-A little boy passing by with his mother saw the big neko in the window and immediately started crying in fear.
+A little boy passing by with his mother saw this through the window and immediately started crying in fear.
 Yokozawa looked up and saw the mother staring at him reproachfully as she gathered her frightened child into her arms.
-Yokozawa's face remained impassive, but his ears flattened further in dismay.
+His face remained impassive, but his ears flattened further in dismay.
 Unfortunately this only made him look fiercer.

 The flustered store owner finished with the customer she'd been assisting and then approached the window enclosure.
-This was not the first time Sato had received such a complaint from a passerby when the catman was on display.
+This was not the first time she had received such a complaint from a passerby when Yokozawa was on display.

 With his brow still furrowed and his ears back, Yokozawa bared his teeth.

-"Oh, forget it," Sato sighed sadly.
-She unlatched the door and ushered the neko out.
 "Come on, Yokozawa-chan, I'm putting you in the back again."
-Sato moved towards the rear of the store.
-The black tom padded silently behind her.
+She moved towards the rear of the store; the black tom padded silently behind her.

 Kisa breathed a sigh of relief and stretched out as soon as the terrifying black hybrid had left.
 Once the owner of the shop had Yokozawa secured she brought out another older, but also kitten-looking, neko uke for display in the window.